Utah Administrative Code

 (7) "Opiate antagonist" is defined by Chapter 55, Opiate Overdose Response Act.

-(5) The operating entity shall exchange one or more new syringes in sealed sterile packages to the individual free of charge.
+(6) The operating entity shall exchange one or more new syringes in sealed sterile packages and may provide other clean and new prevention materials to the individual free of charge.

-(6) As available, the department will provide syringes, education materials, and other resources to entities operating a syringe exchange program.
+(7) As available, the department will provide syringes, prevention materials, education materials, and other resources to entities operating a syringe exchange program.

 (a) Methods for preventing the transmission of blood borne pathogens, including HIV, HBV and HCV;